 Duluth Lake Port is a 9-acre waterfront site that is slated for redevelopment.
-Currently, the Duluth Lake Port property is used for storage of equipment and supplies.
+Currently, the Duluth Lake Port property is used for tenant lease operations, and storage of equipment and supplies.
 Plans are underway to demolish the grain elevators, replace dock walls, and potentially establish a green fueling facility.